raghulari/crud-api/README.md

-# REST API Backend with JWT Authentication
+# REST API with JWT Authentication

 This repository contains a modular and production-ready REST API backend implemented with Node.js, Express.js, and MongoDB (via Mongoose).
 The backend provides complete product management functionality (CRUD) and a secure authentication workflow powered by JSON Web Tokens (JWT).
 Sensitive configuration values, including database credentials and signing secrets, are stored in environment variables to ensure proper security practices.